№ 10 Coconut Sugar

 This Sweetener is a Natural Sugar

 Natural sugars are found naturally in foods such as fruit (fructose), milk (lactose), and some vegetables.
-Coconut sugar is derived from the sap of coconut palm flowers.
-The sap is collected and gently heated until it crystallizes into sugar granules.
+Coconut sugar is derived from the sap of coconut palm flowers through a simple, sustainable process that doesn’t harm the tree.
+The sap is collected and gently heated until it crystallizes into sugar granules—minimal processing that preserves the natural character of this whole-food sweetener.

-Coconut sugar has a glycemic index (GI) of around 35, significantly lower than table sugar (GI 60-65).
-This is due to its natural inulin content, a type of fiber that slows glucose absorption and helps prevent blood sugar spikes.
+Coconut sugar has a glycemic index (GI) of around 54, slightly lower than table sugar (GI 60-65).
+This modest difference, combined with its natural inulin content—a type of fiber that slows glucose absorption—makes it a more mindful choice for blood sugar management.

 Inside and Out